 All inquiries concerning manuscript decisions should be in writing from the designated corresponding author (firstname.lastname@example.org).
 The complete manuscript file will be forwarded to the appropriate Editor for response to the inquiry.
 The Editors are not available for telephone calls regarding decisions.

 It is a violation of the copyright agreement to disclose the findings of an accepted manuscript to the media or the public before publication in The Journal of Pediatrics.
 Information in the manuscript may be announced when it is published on The Journal's website.
-Please notify the Editorial Office if your institution anticipates writing and distributing a press release regarding an accepted article.
+Please notify the Editorial Office as soon as possible if your institution anticipates writing and distributing a press release regarding an accepted article.
+The Journal publishes pre-proofs (i.e. accepted manuscripts that have been selected for publication that have note have been typeset and may change before final publication).
+Because of The Journal's rapid online publication, if the authors have not notified the Editorial Office by the time the manuscript has been accepted by the editor for publication, then requests for press release may not be fulfilled and will be determined on a case-by-case basis.

 The retraction guidelines published by the Committee on Publication Ethics (COPE) can be found at http://publicationethics.org/files/u661/Retractions_COPE_gline_final_3_Sept_09__2_.pdf